-It is suggested that it represented a cedar tree with its branches removed, the pole to which sheaves of grain were tied after harvest, or a stylised sheaf of corn.
+It is suggested that the Djed represented a cedar tree with its branches removed, the pole to which sheaves of grain were tied after harvest, or a stylised sheaf of corn.
 Alternatively, the symbol may have represented four pillars of increasing size, seen one behind the other.
 In Sneferu’s step pyramid, the Djed pillars form columns supporting the sky and may represent the four pillars which help Shu bear the sky on his shoulders.
 Finally, the Djed may represent a man’s backbone (that of either Sokar or Osiris).
 Some commentators, however, have come up with some distinctly speculative meanings and functions for the Djed.
 Some describe it as an electrical device with insulators, while others suggest that it was a power generator (e.g. in the “Denderah lightbulb”).
-It has also been proposed it is a remnant from an early cattle worshipping culture and represented the spine of a bull.
+It has also been suggested that it is a remnant from an early cattle worshipping culture and represented the spine of a bull.

 During the Old Kingdom, the Djed was associated with Ptah, (the creator god of Memphis), who was given the epithet “the Noble Djed”.
-However, it later became more closely associated with Osiris (particularly in his form as Banebdjed).
+Later, it became more closely associated with Osiris (particularly in his form as Banebdjed).
 In the story of Isis and Osiris, the Djed pillar is Osiris’ backbone which Isis found buried in Djedu.
 The city was renamed Pr-Asir (“the house of Osiris”) which the Greeks translated as Busiris.
 In one variant, the Djed is the pillar formed from the tree that grew around Osiris’ corpse and was raised by the King of Byblos and used to support his palace.
 Isis travelled to Byblos and cured the king’s son of a potentially fatal illness in order to get the pillar back.
 When Osiris absorbed the god Sokar, he too became associated with the Djed.

-copyright J Hill 2010
+Copyright J Hill 2010